HenryLeeAu/code-test-autopilot/README.md

 ![Image of example1](https://i.ibb.co/xDzD8qZ/example1.png)

 - User can use input to find matched country or open the dropdown menu to select
-- support click away
+- Support click away
-- when user update the text from input, the selected country will be reset
+- When user update the text from input, the selected country will be reset

 ## advance

 ![Image of example2](https://i.ibb.co/SRCCBPq/example2.png)
+ - Supports different size
+ - Default opening position
-Please feel free to try the customised api, it supports different size, default position, and different number of countries at one time.
+ - Different number of countries at one time.

 ## How to install